Adding Cloud-Optimized GeoTIFFs to the MAAP Dashboard¶

 cd biomass-dashboard-datasets

-git checkout -b ab/add-dataset
+git checkout -b feature/dataset-name

 # select and copy json above